libbitcoin/libbitcoin-explorer/README.md

 > The libbitcoin execution environment supports `Windows XP Service Pack 2` and newer.

 #### Upgrade Compiler

 Libbitcoin requires a C++11 compiler, which means **Visual Studio 2013** minimum.
 Additionally a pre-release compiler must be installed as an update to Visual Studio.
 Download and install the following tools as necessary.
 Both are available free of charge:

 * [Visual Studio 2013 Express](http://www.microsoft.com/en-us/download/details.aspx?id=40787)
 * [November 2013 CTP Compiler](http://www.microsoft.com/en-us/download/details.aspx?id=41151)

 #### Create Local NuGet Repository

 Dependencies apart from the libbitcoin libraries are available as [NuGet packages](https://www.nuget.org/packages?q=evoskuil).
 The libbitcoin solution files are configured with references to these packages.
-To avoid redundancies these references expect a [NuGet.config](http://docs.nuget.org/docs/release-notes/nuget-2.1) in a [specific relative location](NUGET.md).
+To avoid redundancies these references expect a [NuGet.config](http://docs.nuget.org/docs/release-notes/nuget-2.1) in a central location.

-> TODO: UPDATE NUGET.MD
+> TODO: provide instructions for creation of the central NuGet repository.

 The required set of NuGet packages can be viewed using the [NuGet package manager](http://docs.nuget.org/docs/start-here/managing-nuget-packages-using-the-dialog) from the BX solution.
 The NuGet package manager will automatically download missing packages, either from the build scripts or after prompting you in the Visual Studio environment.
 For your reference these are the required packages: